 Scale and resolution determine the amount of detail you can see on an aerial photograph.
 Our aerial photographs have a range of scales and resolution.
 For further explanation and examples, see our Aerial Photography Scale and Aerial Photography Resolution pages.

 Flight indexes are maps that show the area covered by the aerial photographs (or frames) of the flight.
 For a detailed description of indexes and how to read them, see our Reading Aerial Photography Indexes page.

 The UCSB Library Geospatial Collection contains aerial photographs in several formats, including film, prints, and digital scans.
 We have several tools to help you search our aerial photograph collection to determine which areas are covered, for what time periods, and in what format, such as FrameFinder and AP Flights Catalog.
 Our Finding Aerial Photographs page explains how to use these tools.
 We also have an overview of our Significant Aerial Photography Holdings.

 Some of our aerial photographs can be found through our online map interface called FrameFinder.
 We are continually adding content to this tool.
-For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images when they are available.
+For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images in our image directory when they are available.
 To better understand how our aerial photographs are organized into flights, see Identifying Aerial Photography Flights.

-For those aerial photographs that we only have in negative or print formats, we can scan them for a fee.
+For those aerial photographs that we only have in transparent or print formats, we can scan them for a fee.
 See our Aerial Photography Scanning page for more information.

-You may also visit the collection in person by appointment.
+You may also make an appointment to visit the collection in person, or arrange for custom research for your area of interest.
 Our Policies and Fees page has more information.

 We're here to help you search our collection and see if we can meet your needs.
 We can be reached at firstname.lastname@example.org or (805)893-2779.